Effective Date: April 14, 2003

 You have the following rights regarding health information we maintain about you:

 Right to Inspect and Copy.
 You have the right to inspect and copy your health information, such as medical and billing records, that we keep and use to make decisions about your care.
-You must submit a written request to John Mace at our clinic in order to inspect and/or copy records of your health information.
+You must submit a written request to Tyrone Deel at our clinic in order to inspect and/or copy records of your health information.
 If you request a copy of the information, we may charge a fee for the costs of copying, mailing or other associated supplies.

 We may deny your request to inspect and/or copy records in certain limited circumstances.
 If you are denied copies of or access to, health information that we keep about you, you may ask that our denial be reviewed.
 If the law gives you a right to have our denial reviewed, we will select a licensed health care professional to review your request and our denial.
 The person conducting the review will not be the person who denied your request, and we will comply with the outcome of the review.